Drifter-Supremo/writers-ai-app/memory-bank/tasks.md

 2025-04-15: Marked Character Workflow Restructuring/Linking tasks (1.4) as complete/superseded.
 Added new section (1.5) detailing the completion of the Enhanced Character Workflow implementation.
 Updated AI Integration (4.3), Testing (5.1, 5.3), and Polish (6.1) tasks to reflect the new workflow components and structure.
 2025-04-15: Added new section (1.6) marking the "Retro Space" theme implementation and associated UI fixes as complete.
 Updated related polish tasks (6.1) to reflect this completion.
 2025-04-17: Marked "(Optional) Password Reset" task (2.3) as incomplete and designated it as the **(Next Priority)**.
 Updated Landing Page section (3.0) to reflect completion of the redesign and fixes, superseding previous refinement tasks.
+2025-04-21: Updated Notes Section Refactor (3.5) to mark task "Notes should display as tile cards" as complete, reflecting the implementation of responsive grid layout and workflow-style card styling in `ProjectNotes.jsx`.